-Figure 13 shows the principles of this convention.
+Figure 13 shows the principles of the detached contact style.

 Figure 13.
 Detached contact schematic symbols-relays

 In panel (a) we see a relay, M, under the older attached contact convention.
 This relay has a coil with a single winding and four contact "spring sets", each of a different type.
 Each "spring" is identified by a number (from 1-10).